|

 David D. Kidney (Department of Radiological Sciences), University

-of California at Irvine; Takuso Saito, Tokyo Institute of Technology,
+of California at Irvine; Takuso Saito, Tokyo Institute of Technology, Proc. of the National Academy of Sciences USA, Vol.95, 1998,

 pp.2670-2673.
 In this study, it is conclusively shown with scientifically